María de Villota: Death

-On the morning of 11 October 2013, exactly one year from her first public appearance after her testing accident, Spanish media reported that De Villota, aged 33, had been found dead in her Seville hotel room; Eurosport reported that her family had confirmed her death.
-An autopsy confirmed De Villota had suffered a cardiac arrest.
-While her death was initially reported to be by "absolutely natural causes", according to a statement released by her family, a forensic doctor later confirmed that De Villota's death was a consequence of neurological injuries suffered in her F1 testing crash the previous year.
+On the morning of 11 October 2013, exactly one year from her first public appearance after her testing accident, Spanish media reported that de Villota, aged 34, had been found dead in her Seville hotel room; Eurosport reported that her family had confirmed her death.
+An autopsy confirmed de Villota had suffered a cardiac arrest.
+While her death was initially reported to be by "absolutely natural causes", according to a statement released by her family, a forensic doctor later found that de Villota's death was a consequence of neurological injuries suffered in her F1 testing crash the previous year.

-At the time of her death, De Villota was scheduled to participate as a speaker at the Seville Fundación Lo Que De Verdad Importa (LQDVI) conference and was due to launch her autobiography Life Is a Gift on 14 October.
+At the time of her death, de Villota was scheduled to participate as a speaker at the Seville Fundación Lo Que De Verdad Importa (LQDVI) conference and was due to launch her autobiography Life Is a Gift on 14 October.
 Her remains were cremated on 12 October 2013 in Seville.
+A minute's silence was held for her before the 2013 Japanese Grand Prix on 13 October.